Michael Demurjian Sells 20,000 Shares of Tyme Technologies, Inc. (NASDAQ:TYME) Stock

-Tyme Technologies, Inc. (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of the firm’s stock in a transaction on Monday, December 14th.
-The stock was sold at an average price of $1.19, for a total value of $23,800.00.
-Following the transaction, the insider now owns 25,038,546 shares of the company’s stock, valued at $29,795,869.74.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+Tyme Technologies, Inc. (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of Tyme Technologies stock in a transaction that occurred on Monday, December 21st.
+The stock was sold at an average price of $1.15, for a total value of $23,000.00.
+Following the completion of the sale, the insider now directly owns 25,018,546 shares in the company, valued at approximately $28,771,327.90.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.

 Michael Demurjian also recently made the following trade(s):